ericsnekbytes/python_qt_cookbook/README.md

 There are a few different Python Qt libraries (PySide, PyQt), and while these libraries are nearly identical, some minor differences exist.
-The app_simple examples provide working sample code for all of the major libraries.
+The `app_simple` examples provide working sample code for all of the major libraries.
 The rest of the examples target PySide6.
-It should be easy to use any of the examples, whether you're using PySide6, PySide2, or PyQt5.
+It should be easy to use or adapt any of the examples, whether you're using PySide6, PySide2, or PyQt5.

 # Before You Start